Did Scammers Use Your Credit Card? Take These 10 Steps Now

 Here’s what to do:

-• Log on to all websites, including e-Commerce businesses, with which you currently have your card on file, and remove or unlink the credit card.
+• Log in to all websites, including e-commerce sites, with which you currently have your card on file, and remove or unlink the credit card.
 For most businesses, you can do this yourself by accessing your account.

 • Don’t forget to remove your card from apps and digital payment services, including Apple Pay, Google Wallet, Zelle, Venmo, and Cash App.